mstksg/inCode/copy/entries/advent-gol.md

 speed with all of us, I'd be excited to hear about anything you might discover while playing around with this too!

 Looking forward at least, there are a some open threads still.

+1. Notice on the [4D simulation](#gol4D), very soon after simulations start, the two diagonals very very empty, and especially the 3x3 region at the origin where they intersect.
+It turns out that reflection symmetry boundaries are extremely inhospitable because they have *so many neighbors* after reflection, especially at higher dimensions.
+Could these "dead zones" be exploited at higher dimensions?
-For example, the most promising to me: for t=6, the exact same xy cells are always inhabited for any dimension past 7D or so, and the stacks at each seem to only change slightly from dimension to dimension.
+2. The most promising to me: for t=6, the exact same xy cells are always inhabited for any dimension past 7D or so, and the stacks at each seem to only change slightly from dimension to dimension.
 If we can analytically find how the stacks at any given position change between 9D and 10D, 10D and 11D, etc., then it will be easy to jump directly to t=6 at 100D without simulating anything.
 Another way to say this is --- can we simulate by fixing t and stepping d, instead of fixing d and stepping t?

 [satisfied]: https://en.wikipedia.org/wiki/John_Horton_Conway